Nick Calathes: Personal life

 Calathes was born to a Greek-American father and an Irish-American mother.
 He holds dual citizenship with the United States and Greece.
 He acquired his Greek passport on June 30, 2008, due to his Greek background.
 His paternal grandparents emigrated to Florida from the Greek island Lemnos.
 His older brother, Pat, is also a professional basketball player.

 Calathes' last name in Greek translates as "basket" (καλάθι).
-In 2013, Calathes' fiancé, Tiffany, gave birth to the couple's first child.
+In 2013, Calathes' son Luke was born.